 When you rewire the brain through these swallowing exercises, you address the root problem, which leads to long-term improvement.

-High repetition is critical to stimulate neuroplasticity (i.e. “massed practice”), so be sure to do as many repetitions as you can.
+High repetition is critical to stimulate neuroplasticity (i.e. “massed practice”), so it’s important to do as many repetitions as you can.

 Swallowing Exercises for Stroke Patients

-Below are some of the best swallowing exercises for stroke patients.
+Below are some of the most effective swallowing exercises for stroke patients.

-Ask your Speech-Language Pathologist if they’re safe for you before trying them at home.
+Ask your Speech-Language Pathologist if they’re safe for you before attempting them at home.